 Jackson Walker secured a second appellate victory in favor of its nonprofit client, The Landing Community Improvement Association.
-On September 7, 2017, the First Court of Appeals issued a sixty-one page opinion reversing the unfavorable judgment against the Association and rendering a take nothing judgment.
+On September 7, 2017, the First Court of Appeals issued a 61-page opinion reversing the unfavorable judgment against the Association and rendering a take nothing judgment.
 The reversal was the second appellate win secured by the team on behalf of the Association in a contentious dispute with a homeowner.
 As a result of the two wins, the Association’s community guidelines were upheld.

 The dispute arose from the homeowner’s chronic failure to adhere to community standards and refusal to pay mandatory assessments in compliance with applicable deed restrictions.
 The Association filed suit after providing several opportunities for the homeowner to comply.
 The homeowner subsequently filed numerous counterclaims against the Association and its board of directors, the development’s management company, and a representative of the management company.

 The First Court of Appeals issued the first appellate decision on June 1, 2017, affirming summary judgment in favor of the Association’s board of directors.
 In both cases, the Association and the board of directors were represented by Jackson Walker attorneys Christopher Mugica, Courtney T. Carlson, and Scott Weatherford as well as Michael Treece, the Association’s primary counsel.
 Michael recently congratulated Jackson Walker on “an excellent job” with the appeals.

 The client was pleased with the results and mentioned it was the “diligence and perseverance” of the attorneys that won the case.
 The client commented the news was especially welcomed following Hurricane Harvey and served as justification for the clients’ efforts in upholding the Association’s rules.
 The client further thanked the team for being “incredible” attorneys and for “help[ing] every resident of this subdivision to uph[o]ld the rules that protect our property values.”